 Necloth of Trishula can be seen as a personification of Trishula.
 Unfortunately for the Pixiv fanartists, Necloth of Trishula is a guy.
 Tenpester even mocked it by having the Trishula gijinka's clothes be stolen by Necloth Sorceror.

 MST negates.
 (A common newb mistake is thinking that destroying a card negates its effect.note It does work on Continuous Spells, Equip Spells, Field Spells and Continuous Traps.)

 Moral Event Horizon: If not crossed before, the Gishki's attempt to genocide the Gusto with chemical weapons.
 This was the event which angered the Gem-Knights.
 Noelia pretty much spends her time dancing on the line.

-The Scrappy - A lot of players dislike the Elemental Hero archetype because, being the archetype of choice of Jaden Yuki, they pretty much took over the game for several booster packs, they dominate the fusion mechanic, and have more support and numbers than actual types.
+A lot of players dislike the Elemental HERO archetype because, being the archetype of choice of Judai/Jaden Yuki, they pretty much took over the game for several booster packs, they dominate the fusion mechanic, and have more support and numbers than actual types.
 This is by contrast with Yugi, who used monsters that were pretty much all over the place in terms of their theme, and Yusei, who does mostly rely on the Synchron and Warrior archetypes, but many of the cards involved are useful for other things besides supporting their own archetype.

 Rescued from the Scrappy Heap - Elemental HERO builds are becoming a bit more popular these days, in particular: The Neos Alius/Gemini Spark, Elemental HERO Absolute Zero and Masked HERO builds are potent and are seeing quite a bit of play.

 The Utopia Archetype.
 They have several different "forms", unlike Utopia's precessors, which only have a two or three (except Neos), several players tend to call hatedom due to Utopia's effect and the way how the creators are giving it more time to shine.
-To be fair, it IS the main protagonist's card.
+To be fair, it IS the main protagonist's card, although a lot of the hate is because Yuma is a Scrappy himself.
 It doesn't help that it has different forms between the anime and the manga.

 In terms of expansion sets, Cyberdark Impact is almost universally hated, due to having very few cards that were actually useful or competitive.